 - Are there ways to turn recycling efforts into cash?
 Several fundraising companies support recycling of specific items like batteries and kids’ clothing collected from the broad school-family community.

 This Earth Day, celebrate our planet in real and measurable ways.
 Start small or go big for lasting impact!

-Looking for more great Spring Activities & Events?
+Looking for more hints, tips and ideas for great Spring Activities & Events?
 Check out our Spring Idea Center here.